GitCodings/Stack-A5-Stripe/README.md

 ### Common Pattern

-When working with <code>BigDecimal</code> it is usually common to keep *overriding* the initial value with the new value.
+When working with `BigDecimal` it is usually common to keep *overriding* the initial value with the new value.

 ```java
 public void bigDecimal()